stackitcloud/terraform-provider-stackit/docs/data-sources/service_account.md

 page_title: "stackit_service_account Data Source - stackit"
 subcategory: ""
 description: |-
-  Schema for a STACKIT service account resource.
+  Service account data source schema.
   ~> This resource is in beta and may be subject to breaking changes in the future.
 Use with caution.
 See our guide https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs/guides/opting_into_beta_resources for how to opt-in to use beta resources.
 ---

 # stackit_service_account (Data Source)

-Schema for a STACKIT service account resource.
+Service account data source schema.

 ~> This resource is in beta and may be subject to breaking changes in the future.
 Use with caution.
 See our [guide](https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs/guides/opting_into_beta_resources) for how to opt-in to use beta resources.